Pupils receive expert help to gain the reading and writing skills they need to do well in all subjects. As a result, pupils make good progress

 In key stages 1 and 2 teachers plan many opportunities for pupils to deepen their knowledge, understanding and skills.

-For more information, we have created a Coronavirus page which can be accessed by clicking here
+For updates and more information, we have created a Coronavirus page which can be accessed by clicking here

 Thank you for visiting our school website.
 It has been designed to give you a wide range of information about the school and I hope that you find it easy to use.
 We have, at our core, the key values of ambition, hard work, fairness and mutual respect which support a positive learning environment for everyone.
 Through high quality teaching and by developing highly effective learners we encourage our students to exceed their expectations and become inspired to achieve their full potential through their lives.